Free worldwide shipping

 2. Muscle Benefits

-• In aged muscles, rapamycin seems to:
+In aged muscles, rapamycin muscle benefits appear to include:

 3. Exercise Synergy

-A clinical trial led by Dr. Brad Stanfield and Dr. Matt Kaeberlein is investigating the effects of weekly rapamycin supplementation on muscle strength and endurance in older adults.
-The study aims to determine if rapamycin can mitigate age-related muscle atrophy and enhance exercise outcomes.
-Weekly low doses of rapamycin can help older adults improve performance on strength and endurance tasks, like grip strength and walking speed.
+A clinical trial led by Dr. Brad Stanfield and Dr. Matt Kaeberlein is investigating the effects of weekly rapamycin supplementation on rapamycin for muscle strength and endurance in older adults.
+The study aims to determine whether rapamycin for older adults can mitigate age-related muscle atrophy and enhance exercise outcomes—contributing to ongoing debates about whether rapamycin is an effective longevity drug.